 However, many universities are simply choosing to invest in new tactics rather than flashy marketing campaigns.

 Their tactic of choice?
-Social media.
+Social media in higher education.

 Widespread access to the internet and digital media has transformed the education sector completely.